Instructions for Authors

 - the first page an anonymized title page

 - the second page containing an abstract (which will also have been entered separately along with other information in Editorial Express.)

 - additional pages including the main body of the manuscript, tables, figures, references, appendices, and footnotes

 - any other material that should be available to the referees including appendices that are not intended for publication.

-At least one author on all submissions must be a subscriber to the journal.
+At least one author on all submissions must be a member of the Canadian Economics Association or subscribe to the journal.
 To become a subscriber, contact the University of Toronto Press directly (see the inside front cover or follow the Subscription Information link on our website).

 SUBMIT A PAPER FOR REVIEW